vikramreddy0307/Bike_renting/README.md

 14.casual: count of casual users
 15.registered: count of registered users
 16.cnt: count of total rental bikes including both casual and registered

+I have performed data analysis on the factors that are affecting total count of the variable and designed a model which predicts the total count and made a complete report of the project.